ryantd42/NY-Legislative-Git/2023/S2355A-2023/bill.md

  CLASSES INCLUDE CASES IN WHICH PETITIONS ARE FILED PURSUANT TO  ARTICLES THREE,  SIX,  EIGHT,  AND TEN OF THIS ACT, THE CLERK OF SUCH COURT SHALL ACCEPT SUCH PETITIONS UNTIL ELEVEN O'CLOCK P.M.
 ON SUCH DAY.
-  § 2.
-Not later than December 1, 2025, the chief administrator  of  the
- courts  shall  submit  to  the  legislature, the governor, and the chief judge of the state a report evaluating the use of family  court  in  the counties wherein the chief administrator, pursuant to subdivision (a) of section  161 of the family court act, as amended pursuant to section one of this act, has required that the court remain open until midnight.
   § 3.
-This act shall take effect immediately and shall expire April  1, 2026  when  upon  such  date  the provisions of this act shall be deemed repealed.
+Not later than December 1, 2026, the chief administrator  of  the
+ courts  shall  submit  to  the  legislature, the governor, and the chief judge of the state a report evaluating the use of family  court  in  the counties wherein the chief administrator, pursuant to subdivision (a) of

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05182-01-3
+  LBD05182-04-4
+ S. 2355--A  2

+ section  161 of the family court act, as amended pursuant to section one of this act, has required that the court remain open until midnight.
+  §  4.
+This act shall take effect immediately and shall expire April 1, 2027 when upon such date the provisions of  this  act  shall  be  deemed repealed.